-Our health care professionals specializing in hand therapy will first assess your hand and upper limb extensively to establish a therapeutic plan tailored to your needs and condition in both our Saint-Laurent and Longueuil clinics.
+The first step in a hand therapy session is the evaluation.
+Our health care professionals specializing in hand therapy will first assess your hand and upper limb extensively to establish a therapeutic plan tailored to your needs and condition.

 Your therapist can contact your doctor if necessary.

-He or she will then provide close follow-up throughout your recovery to support and guide you through the process using a combination of counseling, safe mobilizations, specific exercises, orthotics, taping, etc.
+He or she will then follow up closely throughout your recovery to support and guide you through the process using a combination of counseling, safe mobilizations, specific exercises, orthotics, taping, etc.

 We will adjust our interventions proactively to support your evolution and maximize your results!